 Yes....
 Leaking concrete ponds, preformed liners, rubber pond liners, plastic liners and clay lined ponds can all be repaired.
 Whilst leaking rubber and plastic liners can be fixed I would normally recommend replacing them especially if they are a few years old.

 I have included some easy to follow DIY instructions on this page.

 This works for rubber pond Liners, ponds made from clay and concrete lined ponds.

-In the warmer months you will get some water loss due to evaporation and splashing from water features like fountains and waterfalls, but once you have discounted this and have a significant or sudden loss of water you will need to find the leak.
+In the warmer summer months you will get some water loss due to evaporation and splashing from water features like fountains and waterfalls.
+However, once you have discounted this and have a significant or sudden loss of water you will need to find the leak.

-To check the leak is actually from the pond and not the stream or waterfall or more likely the plumbing, saving time and maybe cost follow the steps below to find the leak.
+To check the leak is actually from the pond and not the stream or waterfall or more likely the plumbing.
+Follow the steps below to find the leak.

 Checking the main pond for leaks.